geostyler/geostyler-homepage/content/about/index.md

 fragment = "content"
 weight = 10
 background = "light"
-title = "About Geostyler"
+title = "About GeoStyler"
 +++

-Geostyler is about styling maps.
+GeoStyler is about styling maps.
 Maybe you are a developer looking for a set of UI components to build custom and flexible styling widgets for your geospatial application.
 Maybe you are a cartographer trying to get the style you worked so hard on in your favorite (Q)GIS into the web.
 Or maybe you are a project lead worrying about migrating all your styles to that new fancy rendering engine everyone (and in particular your boss) is talking about.
-The Geostyler ecosystem is here to help.
+The GeoStyler ecosystem is here to help.

 ###  React Library